CASE STUDY - 2020

-By creating a modern site that generously displays current, upcoming events while including an on-demand library helps Newsday generate views and acquired new viewers while organizing content.
+By creating a modern site that generously displays current, upcoming events while including an on-demand library helps Newsday generate views and acquire new viewers while making sure all events are organized.

 I conducted a competitor analysis, analyzed direct competitors that had a similar service.
 Few news sites had similar content but were sorted similar to Newsday's current structure.

 So I looked into indirect competitors, webinar focused sites and how they displayed large amounts of content.

 1. Horizontal carousels allow for more videos to